CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 At a minimum, each attestation must include:

-- `recorded`: An ISO 8601 timestamp for when the attestation was made.
+- `recorded`: An ISO 8601 timestamp for when the attestation was made. (e.g., YYYY-MM-DDThh:mm:ssZ)
 - `reason`: Why the attestation is being submitted.
 Only `http://hl7.org/fhir/v3/ActReason#TREAT` is currently supported.
 - `agent.whoReference`: A reference to the Organization making the attestation, in the form `Organization/{ORGANIZATION_ID}`.
 - `agent.onBehalfOfReference`: A reference to the Practitioner the attestation is on behalf of, in the form `Practitioner/{PRACTITIONER_ID}`.